Our processes and procedures

-We will advise Australian Health Practitioner Regulation Agency of these decisions so it can update the national register of health practitioners.
-We will monitor a practitioner's ongoing compliance with any orders or conditions on their registration.
+We advise the Australian Health Practitioner Regulation Agency of our decisions so the national register of health practitioners is updated.
+We monitor a practitioner's ongoing compliance with any orders or conditions on their registration.

 The complainant will be kept informed at key points of the process.

 We appoint persons to a number of committees and panels.
 They include: